Rice Bran Oil Vs Sunflower Oil | Right Shift Rice Bran Oil Vs Sunflower Oil | Right Shift

 If you are looking for an oil for cooking at high heat for frying then you should go for one with a high smoke point and balanced oxidative stability.
 That said, reach for diverse cooking oils based on your culinary applications and use them in moderation to achieve the best possible results for your health.

 There are several factors owing to the impact of cooking oils on your heart health.
-Attributes such as a high unsaturated ratio, lower saturated fats with the inclusion of antioxidants are the key to your answer.
+Attributes such as a high unsaturated ratio, lower saturated fats, with the inclusion of antioxidants are the key to your answer.
 These nuances will help you choose the best one for your well-being.